Peter Berry (basketball)

 Peter Bram Berry (born October 30, 2001) is an American wheelchair basketball player for the United States men's national wheelchair basketball team and social media personality.
-At age nine, a car accident left him paralyzed from the waist down, a paraplegic, and confined to a wheelchair.
+At age nine, a car accident left him paralyzed from the waist down.

 Berry started competing in wheelchair basketball for TIRR Memorial Hermann soon after his accident.
 In 2019, he accepted an athletic scholarship to play for the University of Alabama's wheelchair basketball team, (Note: The university's wheelchair basketball team is known as "Roll Tide".) where he began in 2020.
-Berry is also known for his social media presence, with over 7,000 followers and 770,000 likes on TikTok.
-He represented the United States at the 2024 Summer Paralympics.

 Early life

 Berry was raised in Houston, Texas with his younger brother and sister by parents Joshua and Robin Berry, and is Jewish.
-When he was nine years old, he and his family were involved in a motor vehicle collision when a distracted driver collided head-on with their vehicle, resulting in the death of his parents, and he and younger brother Aaron becoming paralyzed from the waist down and confined to wheelchairs.
+When he was nine years old, he and his family were involved in a motor vehicle collision when a distracted driver collided head-on with their vehicle, resulting in the death of his parents, and he and younger brother Aaron becoming paralyzed from the waist down and wheelchair users.
 After the story was published by several news outlets across the United States, singer Justin Bieber launched the "Show Your Hearts" campaign aimed at raising funds for Berry's family.
 After his accident, Berry and his two siblings were taken in by their aunt and uncle, and resided in the Bellaire area.
 He attended the Emery/Weiner School.